How to Promote An Online Course: 13 Best Practices

 So far we’ve focused on free, organic strategies that help you build momentum over time.
 They are great ways to promote your online course, yet the issue with them all is time.

 It takes time to create content, optimize for SEO, and rank high.
 It takes time to build an email list, nurture it, and promote your course through regular webinars.

-But you need success NOW, and you may need a little help to kick-start these other strategies into action.
+But if you need success now, you may need a little help to kick-start these other strategies into action.
 This is where paid advertising campaigns come into play.